 Extensive training is provided to increase or improve skills and knowledge that mitigate the risk of health and safety incidents, meet compliance requirements, and increase employees’ understanding of their responsibilities towards the environment and our communities.
 The annual performance review also covers training and development needs and goals.

-In FY23, the continued focus on development, leadership and retention was measured through:
+In FY24, the continued focus on development, leadership and retention was measured through:

-• 80% of people fulfilling their stated development goals
+• 65% of people fulfilling their stated development goals;

-• 258 of our Leaders participating in dedicated leadership development training, five cohorts of our frontline Introduction to Leadership program, two cohorts of our GOLD mid-senior leadership program and two cohorts of our senior Leader as Coach program
+• 342 of our leaders participating in dedicated leadership development training, five cohorts of our frontline Introduction to Leadership program, one cohort of our GOLD mid-senior leadership program;

 Graduate Program

-Our award-winning Graduate program supports the growth and development of Evolution’s future diverse workforce, through recruiting great new talent, and building mobility in early careers since 2013.
-The two year program provides broad exposure across many locations and disciplines of our business with the purpose of developing personal, technical and commercial skills.
-Graduates are given the opportunity to learn on the job via a development plan personally curated to ensure they have exposure that is relevant and enables ownership while making a valuable contribution to Evolution.
-Through mobility and rotations across our operations, Graduates experience unique and remote parts of Australia and Canada, connect and immerse themselves within our local communities, find mentors, get exposure to corporate operations and access to both our Site Leadership and Group Leadership teams.
+Since 2013, the two-year program has supported the growth and development of Evolution’s future diverse workforce.
+It provides broad exposure across our operations and disciplines of our business with the purpose of developing personal, technical and commercial skills.
+Graduates are given the opportunity to learn on the job via a development plan personally curated to ensure they have exposure that is relevant and enables ownership.
+Through mobility and rotations across our operations, graduates experience unique and remote parts of Australia and Canada, connect and immerse themselves within our local communities, find mentors, get exposure to corporate operations and access to both our Site Leadership and Group Leadership teams.

 Employee Relations

-Our approach to employee relations focuses on direct, two-way engagement with employees, establishing and maintaining strong working relationships with employees and unions, being proactive in consulting on any change, and providing open forums for employees to raise concerns.
+Our approach to employee relations focuses on direct two-way engagement, establishing and maintaining strong working relationships with employees and unions, being proactive in consulting on any change, and providing open forums for employees to raise concerns.

-We actively manage recruitment and seek redeployment or retraining for employees affected by workplace changes.
+We actively manage recruitment and seek redeployment or retraining of employees impacted by workplace changes.
 Where we are unable to redeploy employees, our redundancy and outplacement programs support employees with the transition.
+In April 2024, we transitioned our Mt Rawdon Operations to day shift only with support in place for employees to understand the change and potential impact on wellbeing, access to face-to-face counselling sessions, implementation of career conversations and opportunity for employees and contractors on site to attend outplacement sessions.

 Performance

-All our employees have the right to freedom of association and are supported by internal policies in the Fair Work Information Statement.
+All our employees have the right to freedom of association.
+This is supported by our internal policies and National Employment Standards as legislated within the Fair Work Act.

 Non-discrimination